MoritzBoehm/CWI-Shared-Task/README.md

+# Datasets

+The datasets for this system can be found at: https://sites.google.com/view/cwisharedtask2018/datasets

 # Complex Word Identification (CWI) Shared Task 2018 - Teaching

 This git repository contains a few utilities to support students on the COM4513 and COM6513 modules at the University of Sheffield attempt the Complex Word Identification Shared Task 2018.